 On a different note, why not spend less and eat at home.
 Cook for yourself because like they said, “home cooked meals are always the best”.
 I don’t really cook and I admit not having superb kitchen skills but I’ve been trying to learn a few dishes, especially if my mom is not around.
 She’s the one who prepares tasty meals and these ones never fail to satisfy my appetite.

 Adobong Kangkong.
 This water spinach is nutrient packed plus it has low calories.
 I want it with oyster sauce and lots of roasted minced garlic.
 I also love Krispy Kangkong.

 Escabeche.
-This all-time Filipino Spanish dish is such a savory goodness, especially when the carrots and ginger are thinly-sliced.
+This classic Filipino Spanish dish with subtle sweet flavor is super filling, especially when the carrots and ginger are thinly-sliced.
 The kind of fish matters less, but Tilapia is great.

 Bangus na Inun-unan.
 This is milkfish cooked in a clay cone.
 Eating the fat belly is incredibly luscious plus it’s rich in omega-3.

 Omelet.
 I know this is very simple to cook.
 All you need are chopped onion leaves, tomatoes and pepper.
 Even the simplest sunny-side-up eggs make me all good for the morning.
 Definitely a lifesaver easy-to-prepare nutrient packed food when you’re hurrying to work.

 Buttered Chili Garlic Shrimp.
 Sauteed in butter with lots of minced garlic and a dash or two of chili pepper is the best way to serve shrimps at lunch or dinner.

 Grilled squid.
-Grilling is definitely the best way to enjoy this sustainable seafood.
-Gerry’s Grill prepares this perfectly.
+Grilling is the best way to enjoy this sustainable seafood.
+If dining out, Gerry’s Grill Restaurant prepares this perfectly.

 Patatas.
 I love potatoes!
 Be it in the form of french fries, mashed potato, baked, or with soup.
 For snacks, apart from fruits – other tubers are great.
 I miss eating boiled camote or sweet potato and kamoteng kahoy or cassava (I prefer the cassava cake).